 The Brno Fair ground, in the days of June 19th and 20th, came to life by most unusual exhibits.

-The Brno Fair ground, in the days of June 19th and 20th, came to life by most unusual exhibits.
+Background: The Brno Fair ground, in the days of June 19th and 20th, came to life by most unusual exhibits.
 A World dog exhibition had brought 1,800 dogs there, 900 of which were champions representing a total of 106 various races from 17 countries.
 The unusual show drew a crowd of 105,000 spectators.

 A 29 men-jury at pavilion C of the Fair ground served to pick out the best animals.--The "Most beautiful pair of dogs" title went to a pair of bobtails owned by Madame de Ryck, Belgium.
 Runners up was a pair of German Pintschers owned by Mr. Kohler, GFR.
 The third place was taken by a pair of German Dachshounds, also from the GFR.